briantsaunders/fastapi-rabbitmq-dramatiq-demo/README.md

 FastAPI does have the ability out of the box for background tasks, check out the docs [here](https://fastapi.tiangolo.com/tutorial/background-tasks/).
 You should only use the builtin option for simple / light tasks.
 If you have a resource intensive task or want more features / options (retries, limits, scheduling, etc.) then the RabbitMQ/Dramatiq setup is the way to go.

 So what exactly is RabbitMQ and Dramatiq?
 RabbitMQ is a message broker; a way for applications, systems, services to communicate with one another and exchange information.
 Dramatiq is a python based background task processing library.
 Dramatiq has the concept of actors and workers.
-An actor enqueues a message on RabbitMQ and a worker receives the message and executes the task.
+When you want to run a function in the background you use a decorator `@dramatiq.actor`.
+To call that function and to have it run in the background you append `send()` to the end of it.
+The `send()` enqueues the message on RabbitMQ.
+A Dramatiq **worker** will receive the message and pass it along the appropriate **actor**.
+When you enqueue messages, if you pass along data to the actor, it must be in JSON format.

-Here is a high level diagram of the demo environment and what's happening behind the scenes when you call the `/tasks` endpoint:
+In this demo I have a basic FastAPI app deployed that has a single endpoint, `/tasks`.
+When you make a `POST` to the `/tasks` endpoint the variable `seconds` should be passed in the body.
+Here is a high level diagram of the demo environment and what's happening behind the scenes when you perform a `POST` to the `/tasks` endpoint:

 ![Demo](docs/demo.png)